Scream (1996 film): Development

-The search for a director was protracted, with Danny Boyle, Tom McLoughlin, Sam Raimi, George A. Romero, Bryan Singer, Quentin Tarantino, Robert Rodriguez, and Anthony Waller being considered.
-No agreements were secured because those approached for the role interpreted the script as a comedy instead of a horror satire.
-(Note: Attributed to multiple references:) Wes Craven was discounted by the studio due to his lack of experience directing satires.
-Craven liked the script but he wanted to work on less gory and more mainstream content (including a film adaptation of the 1959 horror novel The Haunting of Hill House) because of the negative public perception of him based on his previous films.
-(Note: Attributed to multiple references:)
+The search for a director proved lengthy.
+Danny Boyle, Tom McLoughlin, Sam Raimi, George A. Romero, Bryan Singer, Quentin Tarantino, Robert Rodriguez, and Anthony Waller were all considered, but no agreements were reached because many interpreted the screenplay as a broad comedy rather than a horror satire.
+(Note: Attributed to multiple references:) Although the studio initially dismissed Wes Craven because he lacked experience directing satire, he was repeatedly encouraged to read the script by his assistant Julie Plec and producer Marianne Maddalena.

-Craven's assistant Julie Plec and producer Marianne Maddalena continued to push Scream to Craven.
-His interest was renewed after The Haunting of Hill House adaptation was cancelled and he experienced the personal disappointment of his failed horror comedy, Vampire in Brooklyn (1995).
-After reading the script, Plec said Craven suggested the studio make him an offer he can't refuse.'
+Craven initially resisted the project because he wanted to move toward less graphic and more mainstream material, including a planned adaptation of the 1959 horror novel The Haunting of Hill House, partly because of the negative public perception of him because of his earlier films.
+(Note: Attributed to multiple references:) His interest in Scream was renewed after the Hill House adaptation collapsed and his horror comedy Vampire in Brooklyn (1995) disappointed both critically and commercially.
+After finally reading the screenplay, Plec recalled that Craven suggested the studio make him an offer he can't refuse.'
 And so Dimension did.
 And he took it."
-The deal also offered Craven his choice of other projects to direct after Scream.
+The deal also granted Craven first choice on future directing projects after Scream.

-Williamson met Craven to discuss the script, believing he would request substantial rewrites, but Craven's notes related mainly to typos and some minor additions including restoring some of the gorier content and refining the ending which was not yet fully realized.
-(Note: Attributed to multiple references:) Williamson said "The story stayed pretty much intact, but we added some scares, and shortened it.
+Williamson later met with Craven expecting major rewrites, but Craven's notes focused largely on typographical corrections, minor additions, restoring some of the removed gore, and refining the still-developing ending.
+(Note: Attributed to multiple references:) Williamson recalled: "The story stayed pretty much intact, but we added some scares, and shortened it.
 Wes reworked some of the action sequences, and we would argue and go back and forth, but there's a point where I had to realize that Wes is more experienced than I am."
-Describing the script Craven said, "what it forces you to do is sort of look at the reality of things we typically look at as amusing, like the Friday the 13th type of deaths where people have arrows through their heads and kids scream and laugh.
+Craven described the script as forcing audiences to confront the reality behind the violence they usually found entertaining in slasher films, "like the Friday the 13th type of deaths where people have arrows through their heads and kids scream and laugh.
 But that suddenly starts happening in their actual lives."